Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: Results

-In the test scenarios, four feet support phase durations are less than 400 ms and the solver needs to converge to a feasible solution within this time window.
-The main reason behind the choice of number of footstep in the horizon is that the convergence of a two footstep trajectory without warm-start takes roughly 100 ms on the on-board PC of the robot, depending on the gait phase durations and terrain constraints.
+In the test scenarios, four feet support phase duration is less than 400 ms and the solver needs to converge to a feasible solution within this time window.
+The main reason behind the choice of number of footstep in the horizon is that the convergence of a two footstep trajectory without warm-start takes roughly 100 ms on the on-board PC of the robot, depending on the gait phase duration and terrain constraints.
 Convergence for higher number of footstep require more iterations with increased computation time per iteration.

 In our method, the duration and equation of the switching constraints change with the moving horizon.
 Thus, the nonlinear optimal control problem is reinitialized each time the robot makes a new contact.
-Eliminating the computation cost of the reinitialization and exploiting the multi-thread capability of the solver can reduce computation times and allow online optimization for larger number of footsteps.
-Increasing the number of footsteps per horizon or using a database for final state cost reference can improve the capability of exploiting momentum of the system and enable handling more challenging tasks.
+Eliminating the computation cost of the reinitialization would reduce computation times and allow online optimization for larger number of footsteps.

 Reachability is represented as an analytical cost function in the proposed optimization method.
 Although such a cost function requires less computation and is less sensitive to initial guess, it can perform poorly when a foot in the final phase is far from the 2D least squares (LS) fit plane of contacts.